IbrahimSeh/BCard/server/README.md

   GET /api/cards/my-cards
 ```

+- must provide token
   You will need to provide a token to get an answer from this api

 #### To create a new business card